akeneo/pim-helpcenter/content/md/imports-exports/quick-export.md

 1. A file with the selected products named `products_export_<Working Locale Code>_<Working channel Code>_Date_Heure.xlsx` or with `.csv` extension
 2. A file with the selected product models named `product_models_export_<Working Locale Code>_<Working channel Code>_Date_Heure.xlsx` or with `.csv` extension

-The created files encloses one line per product or product model exported, and a column for each product information available.
+The created files enclose one line per product or product model exported, and a column for each product information available.
 The format of the generated file is the same as for the product import and export in CSV or XLSX  format with the Akeneo connector.

 ![image](../img/Exports_XLSXexample.png)